Pro Football Reference Blog

 160

 Doug Smith, a stud offensive tackle, anchored the Los Angeles Rams offensive line for 14 seasons (1978-1991).
-Replacing Rich Saul in 1982, he earned 6 Pro Bowl selections, protecting quarterbacks like Eric Dickerson for a potent Rams offense that reached the playoffs six times during his tenure.
+Replacing Rich Saul in 1982, he earned six Pro Bowl selections, protecting players like Eric Dickerson for a potent Rams offense that reached the playoffs six times during his tenure.

 Lane Johnson